candyyng/molpay-mobile-xdk-android-eclipse/README.md

         paymentDetails.put(MOLPayActivity.mp_transaction_id, ""); // Optional, provide a valid cash channel transaction id here will display a payment instruction screen. paymentDetails.put(MOLPayActivity.mp_request_type, "");

-        // Optional, use this to customize the UI theme for the payment info screen, the original XDK custom.css file is provided at Example project source for reference and implementation. paymentDetails.put(MOLPayActivity.mp_custom_css_url, "file:///android_asset/custom.css");

         // Optional, set the token id to nominate a preferred token as the default selection, set "new" to allow new card only paymentDetails.put(MOLPayActivity.mp_preferred_token, "");

         // Optional, credit card transaction type, set "AUTH" to authorize the transaction paymentDetails.put(MOLPayActivity.mp_tcctype, "");

-        // Optional, set true to process this transaction through the recurring api, please refer the MOLPay Recurring API pdf
-        paymentDetails.put(MOLPayActivity.mp_is_recurring, true);

-        // Optional for channels restriction
-        String allowedChannels[] = {"credit","credit3"};
-        paymentDetails.put(MOLPayActivity.mp_allowed_channels, allowedChannels);

-        // Optional for sandboxed development environment, set boolean value to enable. paymentDetails.put(MOLPayActivity.mp_sandbox_mode, true);

-        // Optional, required a valid mp_channel value, this will skip the payment info page and go direct to the payment screen. paymentDetails.put(MOLPayActivity.mp_express_mode, true);

 ## Start the payment module

     startActivityForResult(intent, MOLPayActivity.MOLPayXDK);